KirubG/KirubG/README.md

 ## 💻 Projects I'm Proud Of

-- 🧹 **Waste Dizo Art** – Turning waste into value through creative digital art
-- 👤 **Customer Registration System** – MERN-stack app with logging and secure data storage
+- 👤 **Customer Registration System for CBE** – MERN-stack app with logging and secure data storage
 - 🌐 **Personal Portfolio Website** – Built with Next.js and TailwindCSS
+- 👕 **3D Shirt Designer Web App** – A modern interactive platform where users can design shirts in real-time using **Three.js** and **React Three Fiber**.
+Users can customize colors, logos, and textures dynamically.

 ---